 7.2.
 Hearing children in care

 Having a say in matters that affect them is of enormous importance to children in care.
-Consultations carried out with English children in care aged four to 14 found that at all ages children would like to be given the opportunity to be involved in decision-making processes.
+Consultations carried out with English children in care aged 4-14 found that at all ages children would like to be given the opportunity to be involved in decision-making processes.
 It is important for their well-being and for the development of resilience.
-Research conducted with very young children in care (aged four to seven) also found that they would like to express their views and are capable of doing so.
+Research conducted with very young children in care (aged 4-7) also found that they would like to express their views and are capable of doing so.
 Seeking the views of this group should be on the basis of the principles of transparency and respect.

 Children in care, however, often feel that they are not listened to.
 As part of a review of the child protection system in England, children in care were asked about the extent to which they felt they were heard on matters affecting them.
 The majority of children (63%) said that when they expressed their wishes and feelings it did not make much difference or made no difference at all.
 Likewise, in Wales, many children expressed frustration about not being listened to by those in services purporting to help them.
 In the Slovak Republic, Moldova and Finland, children’s views on the extent to which they were heard by child care workers in residential care institutions were mixed.
 The majority of Finnish and Slovak children felt that they were listened to seriously “most of the time” or “always”, but only a third of the Moldovan children gave the same answer.
 A considerable group of Moldovan children in care felt they were only listened to “sometimes”.
 Clearly, the overall conclusion is that, while children in care feel that they are heard to some extent, there is much more work to be done in order for them to feel that they are given the opportunity to be heard, and that their views are taken seriously.

 The adults around them have the responsibility to ensure that children in care enjoy the right to be heard.
-As one girl from Latvia said when interviewed for a research project by Quality4Children on children in care throughout Europe: “I am very thankful to my foster parents…They taught me not to be afraid to express my feelings and to tell if something is weighing on my mind.”
-Social workers and other service providers are of course crucial for transmitting children’s views.
+As one girl from Latvia said when interviewed for a research project by Quality4Children on children in care throughout Europe: “I am very thankful to my foster parents…They taught me not to be afraid to express my feelings and to say if something is weighing on my mind.”
+Social workers and other service providers are, of course, crucial for transmitting children’s views.
 Children do wish, however, to express their views directly to decision makers when decisions are being made in their best interests.

 7.3.
 Important issues for children in care